vocativ-dataviz/starter/README.md

 + Create new repo in GitHub web app
 + Add repo in GitHub desktop app, add GitHub URL as remote
 + `gulp`
++ Sometimes things don't work properly the first time around, if this happens, just `gulp` again
 + **Develop**
 + Want to show internally? `gulp github` and see it at <http://vocativ-dataviz.github.io/NEW-PROJECT/>
 + Ready to deploy? `gulp publish` and see it at <http://interactives.s3.amazonaws.com/NEW-PROJECT/>